TobyCeballos/odin_docs/docs/entries/items.md

 # Items

-_Item_ is term used by Frappe Books for anything that is purchased or sold using a Sales or Purchase Invoice.
+_Item_ is term used by OdinPOS for anything that is purchased or sold using a Sales or Purchase Invoice.

 ## Types of Items